petemihaylov/ai-monitoring/README.md

 ### Bonus

 What other opportunities do you see with the data you have?
 Implement them if you have time left.

+## Submission process
+* Create a fork of this repo and add you answers there
+* Create a PR to this repo from you personal fork on your personal branch
+* Send a reminder to us that your PR is ready, so we can merge your PR and update our private submission fork so you submission will not be public.

+Good luck!